ds5678/ModComponent/docs/Tinder-Behaviour-Documentation.md

-> Not compatible with Burnable, FireStarter, or Tinder Behaviour
+> Not compatible with Accelerant, Burnable, or FireStarter Behaviour

 # Template
 ```
 {
-    "ModAccelerantBehaviour": {
+    "ModTinderBehaviour": {
-                                "DestroyedOnUse" : true,
                                 "DurationOffset" : 0,
                                 "SuccessModifier" : 40
                             }